abdulmuizzrajput/Weather_Application/README.md

 ## License

-[license:  this project is distributed, MIT License]
+[license:  this project is distributed Under MIT License]

 ## Contact